Power training

+A tuck jump is a simple and effective plyometric power training method.
+It can be performed for height, distance or both and may or may not involve equipment.

-Power training typically involves exercises which apply the maximum amount of force as fast as possible; on the basis that strength * speed = power.
+Power training involves exercises which apply the maximum amount of force as fast as possible on the basis that strength + speed = power.
 Jumping with weights or throwing weights are two examples of power training exercises.
 Regular weight training exercises such as the clean and jerk and power clean may also be considered as being power training exercises due to the explosive speed required to complete the lifts.
 Power training may also involve contrasting exercises such as heavy lifts and plyometrics, known as complex training, in an attempt to combine the maximal lifting exertions with dynamic movements.
 This combination of a high strength exercise with a high speed exercise may lead to an increased ability to apply power.
 Power training frequently specifically utilises two physiological processes which increase in conjunction with one another during exercise.
 These are deep breathing, which results in increased intra-abdominal pressure; and post-activation potentation, which is the enhanced activation of the nervous system and increased muscle fibre recruitment.
 Power training programmes may be shaped to increase the trainee's ability to apply power in general, to meet sports specific criteria, or both.